 Dogs may be limited to certain indoor areas, such as a public bar in a hotel but not in a formal restaurant.
 In all cases, it should be possible for you to choose and eat your food and to go to the toilet whilst looking after a dog!

 Dogs are not permitted in Ulverston pharmacies (Boots and Cohens), except for assistance dogs, or other dogs at local discretion.
-There are a few dog-free cafes in the area, so if you don’t like dogs or are allergic to them, then Poppies Cafe in Union Street Ulverston, or Charnley’s in Dalton might be good places to visit.
+There are a few dog-free cafes in the area, so if you don’t like dogs or are allergic to them, then Poppies Cafe in Union Street Ulverston, or Charnley’s in Dalton might be good places to visit, although Charnley’s does have a semi-outdoor eating area where you can take a dog.
+The most dog unfriendly cafe in Ulverston in our experience is Costa, so you can go there for a totally dog-free experience.

 Eating places that provide additional facilities for dogs, such as rugs, or sell products specially for dogs, such as homemade dog biscuits or dog ice cream, are eligible for our coveted “Dog’s Dinner” award.
 Award winners are indicated by a bone against the listing.